Chase Page: Professional career

-Page was drafted by the San Diego Chargers in the seventh-round (225 overall) of the 2006 NFL Draft.
+Page was selected by the San Diego Chargers in the seventh-round (225th overall) of the 2006 NFL draft.
 Sprained ligaments in his knee suffered in early August forced him to miss most of the preseason and he was released by the team on September 2.
 He was signed to the team's practice squad the following day.

 On December 21, the Miami Dolphins signed Page to their active roster from the Chargers' practice squad.
 He filled a roster spot vacated by veteran defensive tackle Dan Wilkinson, who was placed on Injured Reserve.
 Page was inactive for the final two games of the season.

 Following very limited playing time in the 2007 season, the Dolphins did not offer Page a contract for the 2008 season.